gamemanual0/gm0/source/docs/robot-design/power-transmission/belt.rst

 you probably recognize timing belts as an important component designed to keep everything under the hood in sync.
-While a timing belt may complete a similar objective to :term:`chain <sprocket>`, its characteristics and strengths are very different.
+While a timing belt may complete a similar objective to :term:`chain <Sprocket>`, its characteristics and strengths are very different.
 Timing belts use a series of small, wide teeth to engage a pulley with a number of matching grooves.
 They earn their name because they can be very precise,